krammersf/42-Minishell/README.md

 This project was developed in colaboration with damachad   -->  https://github.com/damachad

-Words of Wisdom
-Focus on the requirement

-Please implement only what the subject explicitly requests.
+It was implement only what the subject explicitly requests.
 Anything that is not requested is not a requirement, and each additional implementation increases development time and adds unnecessary complexity to the project.
 Perform extensive testing

 https://docs.google.com/spreadsheets/d/1DddJSgg7KUnFrJ9dayrl5J9ngylKX1cC4JwMT4HJTBA/edit#gid=0